shettyabhishek/angular-dymc-comps/README.md

-# MyFirstApp
+# Angular - Creating Dynamic Components

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 19.
+Implementing a sample to understand how to create and add dynamic components in Angular.
+This repo has an implementation that shows how using ViewContainerRef package we can achieve this.

 ## Development server